CREEPSTAKES NOTICE OF RACE 2019

 Starting Remove Class Flag and 1 Sound 0

-*Approximately one minute before the warning signal for the first class to start, the RC may make 4 or more, quick sound signals to bring your attention to the sequence commencing.
+*Approximately one minute before the warning signal for the single handed class to start, the RC may make 4 or more, quick sound signals to bring your attention to the sequence commencing.
+The double handed class will start five minutes later using the same starting procedure.

 E. STARTING LINE ETIQUETTE